 10. Is the Reduced 15% Tax Rate Applicable to me as a Foreigner if I Work in ISDR?

-Both Malaysian and foreign national that are categorized as “knowledge worker” will enjoy the reduced tax rate of 15% if you resides and work in the Iskandar Development Region.
+Both Malaysian and foreign nationals that are categorized as “knowledge workers” will enjoy the reduced tax rate of 15% if you reside and work in the Iskandar Development Region.

-Definition of “knowledge worker” is working in certain qualifying activity with a designated company.
+The definition of “knowledge worker” is working in certain qualifying activities with a designated company.
 Your employment must start on or after October 24, 2009, but before December 31, 2015.

 You must not receive any Malaysian employment income for at least three years prior to the date of this reduced tax application.